StarRocks/starrocks/docs/en/table_design/indexes/Bitmap_index.md

 SELECT count(1) FROM lineorder_with_index WHERE lo_shipmode="MAIL";
 ```

-**Query Performance Analysis**: Since the column queried is of low cardinality, bitmap index does not filter the data efficiently.
+**Query performance analysis**: Since the column queried is of low cardinality, bitmap index does not filter the data efficiently.
 Even though bitmap index can quickly locate the row numbers of actual data, a large number of rows need to be read, scattered across multiple pages.
 As a result, it cannot effectively filter out the pages that need to be read.
 Moreover, additional overhead for loading the bitmap index and using the bitmap index to filter data is incurred, resulting in a longer total time.

 Total time: 2.7 seconds, **with 0.93 seconds spent loading data and bitmap index**, 0.33 seconds on decoding dictionary for low cardinality optimization, 0.42 seconds on filtering data with bitmap index, and 0.17 seconds on filtering data with ZoneMap Index.